slr-ladders/theladders.github.com/README.markdown

 Create a new post and give it your desired title

 ```
-rake new_post["I think OOP is awesome and so can you"]
+rake new_post["I think jconnolly is awesome and you can too"]
 ```

 You'll see this:

 ```
-To eliminate this warning, please install libyaml and reinstall your ruby.
 mkdir -p source/_posts
-Creating new post: source/_posts/2013-03-07-i-think-oop-is-awesome-and-so-can-you.markdown
+Creating new post: source/_posts/2013-03-07-i-think-jconnolly-is-awesome-and-you-can-too.markdown
 ```

-Open up your favorite text editor and edit source/_posts/2013-03-07-i-think-oop-is-awesome-and-so-can-you.markdown.
+Open up your favorite text editor and edit source/_posts/2013-03-07-i-think-jconnolly-is-awesome-and-you-can-too.markdown.
 You will see:

 ```
 ---
 layout: post
-title: "I think OOP is awesome and so can you"
+title: "I think jconnolly is awesome and you can too"
 date: 2013-03-07 11:05
 comments: true
 categories:
 ---
 ```

 If you plan to post this at a later date, do yourself a kindness and rename the file now to that date, and modify the date in the markdown.
-Also, give it a
+Also, give it an author and category while you're at it.

 ```
 author: My Name